Get the code

 With its distributed ledger, smart contracts, and non-repudiation capabilities, blockchain is revolutionizing the way financial organizations do business, and the insurance industry is no exception.
-This code pattern shows you how to implement a web-based blockchain app using Hyperledger Fabric to facilitate insurance sales and claims.
+This code pattern shows you how to implement a web-based blockchain app using the IBM Blockchain Platform to facilitate insurance sales and claims.

 But what if you as a developer could turn things around and actually disrupt the insurance industry?
 What if you could improve not only your own experience but also that of millions of people around the world dealing with the same inconveniences, delays, and administrative frustrations?
 Well, this is your chance.

 Blockchain presents a huge opportunity for the insurance industry.
 It offers the chance to innovate around the way data is exchanged, claims are processed, and fraud is prevented.
 Blockchain can bring together developers from tech companies, regulators, and insurance companies to create a valuable new insurance management asset.

 A natural pairing through its distributed ledger, smart contracts, and non-repudiation capabilities that act as a shared infrastructure, blockchain can transform all kinds of insurance processes.
 Currently, many insurance processes are manual, error-prone, and can require long processing times.
 There are often different versions of the same data in multiple systems of record, leading to added costs and lengthy disputes.

 With blockchain, manual processes are automated by sharing information on plan participants, entitlements, and claim data.
 Smart contracts are computationally encoded with participant registration and verification rules.
 Shared data and smart contract computations reduce downstream disputes.
 Benefits verification is based on multiple data sources that are readily available to all service providers.